renancloudwalk/kiss-of-the-dragon/README.md

 ### 1. [Setup](doc/01-getting-ready/index.md)

 Begin with setting up your Maelstrom environment.
-As the foundational tool upon which this challenge is built, it's critical to get Maelstrom up and running flawlessly.
+As the foundational tool upon which this challenge is built, it's critical to get Maelstrom up and running.

 ### 2. [Develop the Protocol/Nodes Service](doc/02-protocol/index.md)

-Having learned from Maelstrom the importance of efficient and robust nodes, now it's your turn:

-- Craft bespoke communication protocols.
 - Design and establish node services.
 - Develop standardized message structures, RPC semantics, and error handling.
 - Emphasize efficient JSON communication between nodes using STDIN and STDOUT.

 ### 3. [Echo](doc/03-echo/index.md)

-Echo tests, inspired by Maelstrom's methodologies, will validate your system's foundational communication capabilities.
+Echo tests, using Maelstrom to validate your system foundational communication capabilities.
 Can your nodes effectively talk to each other?

 ### 4. [Conflict-free Replicated Data Type (CRDT) and Gossip](doc/04-crdts/index.md)

-Taking cues from Maelstrom's advanced tests, now dive deeper:

-- Implement a state-of-the-art gossip protocol.
+- Implement a gossip protocol.
 - Manage states across distributed nodes.
 - Resolve conflicts, a pivotal aspect in distributed systems.

 ## Features

-- Real-world distributed system scenarios inspired by Maelstrom's foundational principles.
+- Real-world distributed system scenarios inspired by Maelstrom foundational principles.
 - Extensive documentation, guiding you at each stage.
 - Insightful visualizations detailing system interactions.
 - Progressive hands-on tasks emphasizing on ground-up building and optimization.